Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

 \subsection{Initialization of the global model}

+At the very beginning, the participating clients in \acronym\ need a pre-trained global model to infer labels on unlabeled data.
+However, in this work we assume limited availability of labeled data.

-\acronym~ assumes a limited availability of labeled data.
-In particular, it only considers a restricted annotated dataset (we will call it \textit{pre-training dataset} in the following) that is used to initialize the label propagation model and the weights of the global model~\footnote{Note that, considering out target application, a labeled dataset is a collection of timestamped inertial sensors data acquired from mobile/wearable devices during activity execution.
+Hence, \acronym\ initializes the global model using a restricted annotated dataset (we will call it \textit{pre-training dataset} in the following)~\footnote{Note that, considering out target application, a labeled dataset is a collection of timestamped inertial sensors data acquired from mobile/wearable devices during activity execution.
 Examples of such sensors are accelerometer, gyroscope, and magnetometer.
 The labels are annotated time intervals that indicate the time-span of each performed activity.}.
-In realistic settings, the \textit{pre-training dataset } can be, for example, a combination of publicly available datasets, or a small training set specifically collected by a restricted number of volunteers.
-Figure~\ref{fig:pre_train} describes the initialization mechanism of \acronym.
+The \textit{pre-training dataset} is also used to initialize label propagation algorithm.
+In realistic settings, the \textit{pre-training dataset} can be, for example, a combination of publicly available datasets, or a small training set specifically collected by a restricted number of volunteers.
+Figure~\ref{fig:pre_train} summarizes the initialization mechanism of \acronym.

-In \acronym, the activity model is based on deep learning.
-However, learning features from such a small training set would lead to an unreliable feature representation, negatively impacting the recognition rate during classification.
-Hence, \acronym~ relies on a pre-processing pipeline based on standard segmentation and handcrafted feature extraction that in the literature proved to be effective for HAR~\cite{bettini2020caviar}.
-In particular, for each axis of each inertial sensor, we consider the following features: \textit{average, variance, standard deviation, median, mean squared error, kurtosis, symmetry, zero-crossing rate, number of peaks, energy, and difference between maximum and minimum}.
-Hence, the global model is trained by feeding the network with the feature vectors extracted from the \textit{pre-training dataset} as described above.
-Then, the resulting weights are transmitted to the participating devices.
-Clearly, the same pre-processing pipeline is also applied for classification on each device.

-The \textit{pre-training dataset} is also used to initialize the Label Propagation model that is distributed to all the participating devices.
-More details about Label Propagation will be presented in Section~\ref{subsec:label_spreading}.